blinry/legit/README.md

 I/O:

-- `getchar`: read a char from standard input and place its ASCII value on the stack.
+- `get`: read a char from standard input and place its ASCII value on the stack.
 On EOF, push a 0.
-- `putchar`: pop top stack value and write it to standard output as a char.
+- `put`: pop top stack value and write it to standard output as a char.
 The value is always truncated to an unsigned byte.
 - `<Number>`: push the specified integer on the stack.
 For example, `42` will push the value 42.
 - `"<Letters>"`: unescape string, then push the individual ASCII characters on the stack.
 For example, `"Hi\n"` will push the numbers 72, 105, and 10.